-We provide our television, Internet access, wireline telephony and mobile telephony services through a single clustered network, which may be more vulnerable to widespread disruption.
+We provide our cable television, Internet access, cable telephony and mobile telephony services through a single clustered network, which may be more vulnerable to widespread disruption.

-We provide our television, Internet access, wireline telephony and mobile telephony services through a primary headend and a series of local headends in our single clustered network.
-Despite available emergency backup or replacement sites, automatic failover systems, and disaster recovery measures, a failure in our primary headend, including exogenous threats, such as cyber-attacks, natural disasters, sabotage or terrorism, or dependence on certain external infrastructure providers (such as electric utilities), could prevent us from delivering some of our products and services throughout our networks until the failure has been resolved, which may result in significant customer dissatisfaction, loss of revenues and potential civil litigation, and could have a material adverse effect on our financial condition.
+We provide our cable and Internet Protocol ("IP") television, Internet access, cable telephony and mobile telephony services through a primary headend and through twelve additional regional headends in our single clustered network.
+Despite available emergency backup or replacement sites, a failure in our primary headend, including exogenous threats, such as cyber-attacks, natural disasters, sabotage or terrorism, or dependence on certain external infrastructure providers (such as electric utilities), could prevent us from delivering some of our products and services throughout our networks until the failure has been resolved, which may result in significant customer dissatisfaction, loss of revenues and potential civil litigation, and could have a material adverse effect on our financial condition.